Hawkaoaoa/UMLS-SPS/README.md

 ***Demonstrations***

 ```
->> python predict.py --string="AASMv2.6"
-The score for "AASMv2.6" is 0.8757
->> python predict.py --string="a a s m v2.6"
-The score for "a a s m v2.6" is 0.6570

 >> python predict.py --string="aspirin"
-The score for "aspirin" is 0.9999
+The score for "aspirin" is 0.9996
 >> python predict.py --string="%aspirin#"
-The score for "%aspirin#" is 0.6488
+The score for "%aspirin#" is 0.8302

+>> python predict.py --string="MILK"
+The score for "MILK" is 0.8948
+>> python predict.py --string="How often did you have MILK, either to drink or on cereal in past 30D"
+The score for "How often did you have MILK, either to drink or on cereal in past 30D" is 0.4743

+>> python predict.py --string="AASMv2.6"
+The score for "AASMv2.6" is 0.8939
+>> python predict.py --string="A A S M v 2.6"
+The score for "A A S M v 2.6" is 0.7455

+>> python predict.py --string="Citrate Hydrolyase"
+The score for "Citrate Hydrolyase" is 0.9999
+>> python predict.py --string="Hydrolyase, Citrate"
+The score for "Hydrolyase, Citrate" is 0.7351

+>> python predict.py --string="HHHS"
+The score for "HHHS" is 0.8897
+>> python predict.py --string="hhhs"
+The score for "hhhs" is 0.7427
->> python predict.py --string="drug [AS23]"
+>> python predict.py --string="prodipin"
-The score for "drug [AS23]" is 0.9530
+The score for "prodipin" is 0.9901
->> python predict.py --string="Give me another drug [AS23] to treat the patient P2314"
+>> python predict.py --string="PRODIPIN"
-The score for "Give me another drug [AS23] to treat the patient P2314" is 0.7132
+The score for "PRODIPIN" is 0.8960
 ```

 # Requirements